| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 The latest standing scientific papers agree that the sun isn't driving the ongoing trend (more here).

-cool phases.
+sulfates, and cyclically greater ocean heat retention at depth.
 In any case, elevated levels of greenhouse gas trap additional solar energy whatever it's intensity.
 The fact that the greenhouse effect strongly influences Earth's climate makes it an important part of the equation.

 If it were allowed to snowball, and a period of substantial solar